-74% of hiring managers say job seekers should have a mentor, counselor or job coach to talk to about whether their skills and experience match those required for the jobs they are interested in yet, only 40% of job seekers report having a similar professional resource.
+Seventy-four percent of hiring managers say job seekers should have a mentor, counselor, or job coach to discuss whether their skills match target roles—yet only 40% of job seekers report having a comparable professional resource.

-“Job seekers are doing themselves a huge disservice by ignoring the wealth of guidance and insight a mentor could provide,” said Madeleine Slutsky, chairman of the Career Advisory Board and VP of Career Services at DeVry University.
-“Cultivating relationships with individuals who have experience with the current employment landscape can be a tremendous help in the job search process.”
+“Job seekers are doing themselves a huge disservice by ignoring the wealth of guidance and insight a mentor could provide,” said Madeleine Slutsky, chair of the Career Advisory Board and VP of Career Services at DeVry University.
+“Cultivating relationships with individuals who understand the current employment landscape can be a tremendous help in the job search process.”

 Why Mentors Are Needed For Professional Success